NickChapman1988/SleepingDragonTerrain/README.md

 ## Skeleton

-The website follows my initial four section plan, and loosely follows the initial wireframes (with slight changes to enable better mobile-first design e.g. navbar and removal of the carousel feature).
+The website follows my initial four section plan, and loosely follows the initial wireframes with slight changes to enable better mobile-first design e.g. navbar and removal of the carousel feature, and removal of the planned header image.

+* Home Page: <a href="assets/docs/wireframes/home.pdf" target="_blank">Home</a>
+* About Page: <a href="assets/docs/wireframes/about.pdf" target="_blank" >About</a>
+* Gallery Page: <a href="assets/docs/wireframes/gallery.pdf" target="_blank" >Gallery</a>
+* Contact Page: <a href="assets/docs/wireframes/contact.pdf" target="_blank" >Contact</a>

 ## Surface